ens-labs/AEEincidentsRubyAPI/README.md

 The API has 3 main endpoints, at the moment the app does not serve any HTML or anything like that.

-1. This endpoints gives you a list of the pueblos with data at the moment.
+1. This endpoint gives you a list of the pueblos and the number of averia they have at the moment.
 	* **localhost:4567/api/lista.json**
-2. This endpoints gives you the data for a specific pueblo.
-Just replace the text for a pueblo.
+2. This endpoint gives you the data for a specific pueblo.
+Just replace the **comment** for a pueblo.
 	* **localhost:4567/api/pueblo_especifico.json?pueblo=HERE_GOES_A_PUEBLO**
 	* Example: **localhost:4567/api/pueblo_especifico.json?pueblo=san juan**.
 	* BTW, it can read pueblos with space.
 Example: aguas buenas, san juan, trujillo alto etc..
-3. This endpoint gives you all the pueblos with all the averias.
+3. This endpoint gives you all the pueblos with all the averias and their information.
 All the information, we can say.
 	* **localhost:4567/api/all_averias.json**

 Work in Progress